SUQI KAREN

 SIMS

-Short stories, essays, and Guy Fieri fan fiction.
+Short stories, CNF, critical essays, and Guy Fieri fan fiction.

 Suqi Karen Sims was born and raised in Taichung, Taiwan.
-Her work has appeared in McSweeney’s Internet Tendency, MSU Roadrunner Review, CALYX Journal, and others.
-She is a recipient of the Steven R. Guthrie Memorial Writers’ Festival Contest in fiction and the Margarita Donnelly Prize in Prose Writing.
+Her work has appeared or is forthcoming in Fractured Literary, Greensboro Review, McSweeney’s Internet Tendency, The Pinch, and elsewhere.
+Her awards includes third place in the 2024 Fractured Lit Elsewhere Prize, the CALYX Journal Margarita Donnelly Prize in Prose Writing, and others.
 Read more.

 Agnes Scott College Writers’ Festival Magazine, p.36